SchweizerischeBundesbahnen/scion-toolkit/CONTRIBUTING.md

   Generates the changelog for *@scion/components.internal* based on the commit history.
 The output is written to `CHANGELOG_COMPONENTS_INTERNAL`, which will be included in `docs/site/changelog-components.internal/changelog/changelog.md`.

 ### Commands for working on the components application

-- `npm run components-app:serve`\
+- `npm run components-app:serve` or `npm run start`\
   Serves the components app on [http://localhost:4200](http://localhost:4200).\
   Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

 - `npm run components-app:build`\
   Builds the components app into `dist` folder using the productive config.

 - `npm run components-app:lint`\
   Lints the components app.